freebsd/freebsd-src/CONTRIBUTING.md

 the change.
 GitHub pull requests are preferred for relatively straightforward changes where the contributor already has a GitHub account.

+A change should be submitted by only one method.
+For example, please do not open a GitHub pull request and create a Phabricator review for the same change (unless explicitly requested to do so by a FreeBSD committer).

 ## GitHub Pull Requests

 Presently, GitHub 'freebsd-src' repository is one of the publish-only services